synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 ## 4.3 Unary level race conditions

+At the Unary level, the previously index-agnostic domainDB is paired with an index, allowing us to match a time stamp to each sample.
+Continuing the same exercise of dimensional analysis as in domain level, we see that data written to and read from unaryDB are **series** (unmarshalled byte arrays with a time range).

-At the Unary level, not only must we consider race conditions that come up from the domain level, we must also consider the interaction between a domain database and its index, which is another domain database.
+At this level, not only must we consider race conditions that come up from the domain level, we must also consider the interaction between a domain database and its index, which is another domain database.